ipoerner/docker-in-a-box/README.md

 # Grow a Box

-Patches a vanilla Ubuntu installer image with a preseed file that takes care of auomating the installation process and then uses this patched image to live-provision a new VM to become a Vagrant box.
+Patches a vanilla Ubuntu installer image with a preseed file that takes care of automating the installation process and then live-provisions a mint VM to become a proper Vagrant box.

 Currently uses Ubuntu 14.04.3 amd64 server as a base.
 VirtualBox is used as a provider for Vagrant.